-Elevator Allows Wheel Chair Access to Primary Museum Areas
+Elevator Allows Greater Access to Primary Museum Areas

 The SS Sicamous has recently had an elevator installed, This means increased ease of access for guests with wheel chairs, and visitors who have difficulty with stairs.
 The elevator is an exterior structure, so construction did not alter the heritage site in any way.
 It can be found behind the ship, with a glass surround.
 A member of the crew will be happy to direct you through the museum, to reach the elevator, and will help you to operate it.
 Unfortunately some of the original doorways on the upper levels are very narrow, and may pose a problem for larger wheel chairs (with a width of 27.5″ or greater).
 We encourage you to double check with the crew before your visit.